MrCCampbell/milestone-project-2/README.md

 - Git committed "Added marker for phnom pehn on maps."
 - Added markers to the map.
 - Git committed "Added markers to the map."
+- Change marker element in map due to deprecation.
+- Git committed "Change marker element in map due to deprecation."